ServiceResource / Action / create_table

 An Amazon Web Services resource-based policy document in JSON format that will be attached to the table.

-When you attach a resource-based policy while creating a table, the policy creation is strongly consistent.
+When you attach a resource-based policy while creating a table, the policy application is strongly consistent.

 The maximum size supported for a resource-based policy document is 20 KB.
 DynamoDB counts whitespaces when calculating the size of a policy against this limit.
-You can’t request an increase for this limit.
-For a full list of all considerations that you should keep in mind while attaching a resource-based policy, see Resource-based policy considerations.
+For a full list of all considerations that apply for resource-based policies, see Resource-based policy considerations.

 Return type: